Perlten/team7/si/miniProjectWS/README.md

 Included in the program is a simple TUI interface that enables to to interact with the system.

 ## Program flow
-* Call one of three functions.
+* Calls one of three functions.
    - updateRandomCountry()
    - updateCountryBasedOnName(countryName: string)
    - updateCountryBasedOnCode(countryCode: string)